Evolution of SPI-induced disruptions in ASDEX Upgrade: Disruption phases

-For long disruption times, as shown in \subfig{disruption_phases}{b}, a third radiation peak (``\ac{TQ} (radiation) peak'') is visible during this phase in the foil bolometers, which is usually toroidally symmetric in these cases.
-The cause of this radiation peak is most likely similar to the one suspected for the \ac{PME} described above, where the stochastisation of the field lines leads to an enhanced heat transport into the \ac{SOL}, thus increasing radiation.
-The \ac{IP-spike} height and width also depends on the neon content of the injections, as this strongly affects the \ac{TQ} dynamics and post-\acs{TQ} resistivity.
-Hereby, the higher the assimilated neon content, the smaller the amplitude and the width of the \ac{IP-spike} as shown in figures~\ref{fig:disruption_evolution_1} and~\ref{fig:IPspike}.
-This connection of the \ac{IP-spike} height to the neon content may be explained by the transition from conduction to radiation dominated disruptions.
-With increasing radiated power around the time of the \ac{TQ} -- either by increasing the \ac{Nneon} or changing shattering parameters -- an additional local minimum besides the VDE-minimum develops in $\textrm{dI}_\text{plasma}/\textrm{dt}$ after the \ac{IP-spike}, labeled as ``$\textrm{I}_\text{P}$-drop'' in~\ref{fig:IPspike_dIp_dt}(a).
+For long disruption times, as shown in \subfig{disruption_phases}{b}, a third radiation peak (``TQ (radiation) peak'') is visible during this phase in the foil bolometers, which is usually toroidally symmetric in these cases.
+The cause of this radiation peak is most likely similar to the one suspected for the PME described above, where the stochastisation of the field lines leads to an enhanced heat transport into the SOL, thus increasing radiation.
+The IP-spike height and width also depends on the neon content of the injections, as this strongly affects the TQ dynamics and post-TQ resistivity.
+Hereby, the higher the assimilated neon content, the smaller the amplitude and the width of the IP-spike as shown in figures~\ref{fig:disruption_evolution_1} and~\ref{fig:IPspike}.
+This connection of the IP-spike height to the neon content may be explained by the transition from conduction to radiation dominated disruptions.
+With increasing radiated power around the time of the TQ -- either by increasing the estimated number of neon atoms~($\text{N}_\textrm{neon}$) or changing shattering parameters -- an additional local minimum besides the VDE-minimum develops in $\textrm{dI}_\text{plasma}/\textrm{dt}$ after the IP-spike, labeled as ``$\textrm{I}_\text{P}$-drop'' in~\ref{fig:IPspike_dIp_dt}(a).
 The increased radiated power increases the resistance of the plasma, consequently causing a stronger plasma current decay.
-Therefore, the \ac{IP-spike} height results from the battle between the ``$\textrm{I}_\text{P}$-rise'' (changing current profile $\rightarrow \acs{li}{\downarrow}$) and ``$\textrm{I}_\text{P}$-drop'' (increasing radiation $\rightarrow \text{R}{\uparrow}$).
-For high neon content in the pellet (radiation dominated disruptions), the $\textrm{I}_\text{P}$-drop becomes larger as the $\textrm{I}_\text{P}$-rise for conduction dominated/unmitigated disruptions, hence the \acs{IP-spike} height decreases indicated by figures~\ref{fig:IPspike_dIp_dt}(d,~e) and~\ref{fig:IPspike}.
+Therefore, the IP-spike height results from the battle between \begin{itemize} \item the ``$\textrm{I}_\text{P}$-rise'': changing current profile $\rightarrow li{\downarrow}$ and $\Delta li{\uparrow}$ in figure~\ref{fig:IPspike_dIp_dt}(e) and \item the ``$\textrm{I}_\text{P}$-drop'': increasing radiation $\rightarrow \text{R}{\uparrow}$ in figure~\ref{fig:IPspike_dIp_dt}(b). \end{itemize} For high neon content in the pellet (radiation dominated disruptions), the $\textrm{I}_\text{P}$-drop becomes larger as the $\textrm{I}_\text{P}$-rise for conduction dominated/unmitigated disruptions, hence the IP-spike height decreases indicated by figures~\ref{fig:IPspike_dIp_dt}(d) and~\ref{fig:IPspike}.
+As indicated by figure~\ref{fig:IPspike_dIp_dt}(e), the $\Delta li$ alone seems to be insufficient to explain the IP-spike height as the same $\Delta li$-values can be seen for different values of $\Delta I_\textrm{p}$.
+Additionally, the temporal evolution of $li$ during the VDE phase changes between conduction and radiation dominated disruptions.
+Poorly mitigated disruptions, behave similar to hot VDEs, where $li$ increases at the transition to a limiter plasma (see figure~\ref{fig:PME}(a) at \mbox{$t=2.38$s}), as more and more current is peeled off.
+This also causes the ``unphysical trend'' in figure~\ref{fig:scenario}(I) with \mbox{$W_\textrm{mag} = L\cdot I_\textrm{p}^2 = \mu_0 \cdot \text{R} \cdot \left[ln(8\text{R}/\text{a}) - 2\right] \cdot I_\textrm{p}^2$~\cite{Zohm_1993}}, with major radius~R and minor radius~a.
+However, for radiation dominated disruptions, $li$ strongly decreases soon after the IP-spike, when the LCFS is lost and the entire current now flows through the open field line region.